iTwin/bis-schemas/Domains/Grids/grids.remarks.md

 A class for `GridSplineSurface` elements used in `PlanGrid`.

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1. A `SolidPrimitive` DgnExtrusion containing single spline for base, swept from StartElevation to EndElevation
+1. Content: A `SolidPrimitive` DgnExtrusion containing single spline for base, swept from StartElevation to EndElevation.
-2. Local Coordinates : defined by subclasses
+2. Local Coordinates : defined by subclasses.

 ### SketchSplineGridSurface

 A class for `GridSurface` instances of sketched spline surfaces in `SketchGridSystem`

-<u>Geometry Use:</u>
+<u>GeometryStream details:</u>

-1.  "inherit from parent" a `SolidPrimitive` DgnExtrusion containing single spline for base, swept from StartElevation to EndElevation
+1. Content: "inherit from parent" a `SolidPrimitive` DgnExtrusion containing single spline for base, swept from StartElevation to EndElevation.
-2. Local Coordinates : `Grid` coordinates
+2. Local Coordinates : `Grid` coordinates.

 <u>Properties:</u>

 1. Spline2d - spline geometry used to extrude the surface - a [Path](https://www.itwinjs.org/reference/geometry-core/curve/path/) containing a single [BSplineCurve3d](https://www.itwinjs.org/reference/geometry-core/bspline/bsplinecurve3d/)spline.

 ### GridLabelRecord